landerson739/perovskite-solar/_pages/introduction-snippet.md

 Perovksite is one such material showing the poetential to be the next-generation solar cell material.
 The recently reserached material has shown the fastest progress in the last 10 years and is currently challenging silicon as the material of choice for manufacturers.

-#### Find Out More

-Find out more about solar cells and the emerging material that is Perovskite below.